Visit us!

 Research at the Grimsel Test Site strengthens Switzerland’s ability to construct a safe deep geological repository.
 This underground laboratory provides ideal boundary conditions for a variety of experiments.
 These can even be carried out on a 1:1 scale.
 Join us inside the mountain, and we will show you what exactly we are researching at the Grimsel Test Site.

-A day open to the public will be held on Saturday 22 June 2024.
-Further information will follow at a later date.
+A day open to the public will be held on Saturday 20.
+September 2025.

 Your Contact